aazahrou/aspirethemes.github.io/_docs/nubia-ghost.md

 To create the Authors page:

 - Enable the [Public API](#enable-the-public-api).
-- Create a new post and call it `Authors` for example, and make sure that the POST URl is `authors`.
+- Create a new post and call it `Authors` for example, and make sure that the POST URL is `authors`.
 - Click the `Turn this post into a static page` checkbox.
 - Publish the page.
 - To add the page to the navigation, please check the [Navigation](#navigation) section above.